go-lark/lark/README.md

   2. not invite to the group.
   3. API permission not applied.
 - Does go-lark support interactive message card?
-  - Yes, use card builder.
+  - Yes, use a CardBuilder.

 ## Contributing